Vauxhall Prince Henry: Road test

 This 1914 car described below was very familiar to the writer who was a colleague and a close friend of its owner, Laurence Pomeroy junior, the designer's son.
 This car was owned from new by W T Badgery until bought in 1946 by L E W Pomeroy and it was later the property of Reg Long.

-"A casual glance suggests its engine is a completely uninspired design, side valves along one side of the cylinders and the carburetter on the other but this simplicity makes it lighter than more complicated machinery, the chassis too with its "wheel at each corner" and conventional semi-elliptic springs and light unsprung parts—the brake drums on the back axle are remarkably small.
+"A casual glance suggests its engine is a completely uninspired design, side valves along one side of the cylinders and the carburetter on the other but this simplicity makes it lighter than more complicated machinery, the chassis too with its 'wheel at each corner' and conventional semi-elliptic springs and light unsprung parts—the brake drums on the back axle are remarkably small."

-The driver immediately notices the heaviness of the flywheel.
+"The driver immediately notices the heaviness of the flywheel.
 The clutch, a beautifully smooth Hele-Shaw multi-plate, hisses as it engages and the heavy flywheel gives the car a lumbering gait but then, and it is a shock, the engine shows it is longing to 'rev'.
-The gear-change is delightful and with each new higher gear the whole car seems to gather new life with a magnificent beat from the exhaust.
+The gear-change is delightful and with each new higher gear the whole car seems to gather new life with a magnificent beat from the exhaust."

-The engine is by no means silent.
-Exhaust and tappet noise with a continuous if subdued howl of pinions all merge with other unidentifiable sounds but there is no suggestion these noises may not be maintained so long as the driver wishes with unflagging regularity for hour after hour.
-The seat puts the driver up high and its easy to underestimate road speed.
-It is one thing to go fast in a straight line but quite another to cover a distance at high average speed.
-This car has truly amazing roadholding, it is high and narrow yet it passes through roundabouts almost as if there were none there.
-It is the designer's perfect balance of the whole chassis which makes this phenomenon possible.
+"The engine produces audible exhaust, tappet, and pinion noise during operation.
+The high seating position affects the driver's perception of speed.
+Despite its high and narrow chassis dimensions, the vehicle is designed for high average speeds and cornering stability through roundabouts."

-The brakes would probably not seem inadequate in the world of 1914.
+"The brakes would probably not seem inadequate in the world of 1914.
 The foot brake operating on the transmission is exceedingly powerful but gets very hot and needs regular adjustment to maintain effectiveness.
 The handbrake on the rear wheels can be used for long descents but the drums are too small to provide dramatic stopping power.
-Front brakes would make a big difference but in 1914 front brakes were still the exception rather than the rule.
+Front brakes would make a big difference but in 1914 front brakes were still the exception rather than the rule."

-The Prince Henry Vauxhall was not ahead of its time yet in spite of its heavy flywheel it is in all essentials a vintage car.
+"The Prince Henry Vauxhall was not ahead of its time yet in spite of its heavy flywheel it is in all essentials a vintage car.
 It stands on the threshold of a new era and one can accurately describe it as the first of the vintage and the last of the veteran cars."